 Worried about getting scolded?
 Then your worry is all about getting “un savon”.

-Meaning: This literally means “to pass soap”, and figuratively means “giving someone a sermon” or “argue with someone strictly”.
+Meaning: This French expression literally means “to pass soap”, and figuratively means “giving someone a sermon” or “argue with someone strictly”.

 Example: “L’écolier savait qu’il allait se faire passer un savon pour ses notes”.
 (The schoolboy knew he was going to get yelled at for his grades.)